Skip to content

 SigmaProp serialization#

-In reference implementation values of the SigmaProp type are serialized using SigmaBoolean. serializer.
+In the reference implementation, values of the SigmaProp type are serialized using SigmaBoolean.serializer.

 AvlTree serialization#